+.

 "I am bless'd," exclaims the Church,

 "Who has truly betrothed me?

 I worship the True Bridegroom

 Who came down and betrothed me."

 Marriage Service Hymn : Eqbo

 (yawmono - manavaraye mel)

 The Bridegroom - has prepared - a bridal chamber - for His Church He has raised and - placed her above - the rulers and - heavenly hosts In the heights, as He - had promised

-The Feast of the Circumcision is celebrated on January 1st.
-The feasts of St. Basil and St. Gregory the Theologian are also celebrated on this day.

-In this icon, we see Christ on His eighth day of earthly life being brought to the temple.
-We see two high priests, St. Mary and St. Joseph.
-St. Mary is holding Jesus because she is aware of the pain of circumcision that He is about to experience.
-St. Joseph is shown with a bowl to carry the foreskin as it is removed.
-St. Joseph has grey hair because tradition says that St. Joseph was much older than St. Mary.

-What does Circumcision mean to us as Christians?
+How does this relate to our everyday life?